 - completed course work (unit/credit hours);

-- academic standing/GPA;
+- degree and academic standing/GPA;

 - work/volunteer experience including the work schedule and hours worked per week as well as dates or employment; and title, series, and grade, if applicable;

 - Current transcripts.
 An unofficial copy is sufficient with the application; however if selected, an official college transcript will be required.
 Transcripts MUST include the student’s name, name of the school, current GPA/academic standing, past and current coursework, and degree program.
-If your school’s transcripts or documentation do not provide all the necessary information listed above, you should include additional official academic documentation that meets the requirements.

-- Proof of Enrollment or Class Registration and documentation that states projected graduation date.*
+Proof of Enrollment or Class Registration and documentation that states projected graduation date.*

 Applications MUST include: